Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 ## Search views

-Search views are used to display a list of records in a tabular view based on the user-specified or preset criteria.
+Search views are used to display a list of records in a tabular view based on user-specified or preset criteria.
 You should subclass your search view from the `BlazorSearchView` base class, and the corresponding view model for your view should inherit from the [`SearchViewModel`](../common-ui/vm/search-view) class.

-For user-specified criteria you can create a special panel with the criteria fields bound to data properties of the view model's [`CriteriaObject`](../common-ui/data-lists#criteria-object), as well as the *Search* and *Reset* buttons bound to the corresponding view model actions.
+For user-specified criteria, you can create a special panel with the criteria fields bound to data properties of the view model's [`CriteriaObject`](../common-ui/data-lists#criteria-object), as well as the *Search* and *Reset* buttons bound to the corresponding view model actions.
 You can bind the panel's `Collapsed` state to the [`CriteriaCollapsed`](../common-ui/vm/search-view#collapsing-criteria) property to let the framework hide the criteria panel when the search is successful or to show it as appropriate.

-To display the list of current validation or service errors you can add the [`Errors`](components#errors) component and bind it to the view model's [`ErrorList`](../common-ui/vm/view-models#error-list).
+To display the list of current validation or service errors, you can add the [`Errors`](components#errors) component and bind it to the view model's [`ErrorList`](../common-ui/vm/view-models#error-list).
 In addition to the main results grid, you can also show a summary of the currently applied criteria using the [`CriteriaBar`](components#criteriabar) component.
 The following example illustrates a common structure of the search views with the criteria panel on the left side of the results grid.

 ```razor title="SalesOrderListView.razor"
 <div class="modal-body row g-0">